pketh/pketh.github.io/_posts/2025-12-02-lifetime-plans.md

 1. Monthly Recurring Revenue (MRR) makes it _way_ easier for a business to hire employees because they know they’ll be able to pay their yearly salaries.
 2. Historical MRR can be used to project the rate at which future revenue will go up 📈, which could be used to take on some debt to finance expansion or R&D as safely as possible.

-> There's also a third reason: Some consider subscriptions 'safer' because different tiers can be used to prevent customers from costing more money than they contribute (free-rider problem).
-But this is typically a non-issue IRL unless your product burns unlimited money generating LLM tokens.

 Especially for solo creators, just knowing that you have ~`$3000/mo` coming in every month is way less anxiety-inducing than making `$6,000` in a good month – but knowing that next month you could just as likely make `$1000`, or maybe even `$0`.
 It's like being a farmer, surviving at the mercy of good weather.

 <figure>